7e095ac7d0/vullab/readme.md

 This repository is related to the paper "*Building a Labeled Smart Contract Dataset for Evaluating Vulnerability Detection Tools’ Effectiveness*", currently under evalution for publishing in SBSeg2025's Tools Session.
 The work's abstract goes as follows:

-*In recent years, surveys on vulnerability detection tools for Solidity- based smart contracts have shown that many of them display poor capabilities.
-One of the causes for such deficiencies is the absence of good-quality bench- marking datasets where bugs typically found in smart contracts are accurately labeled.
-To help tackle this issue, we propose VulLab, a framework incorpora- ting state-of-the-art tools that efficiently insert vulnerabilities in collected con- tracts.
-In addition, it also facilitates the execution of several analysis tools against the generated dataset, compiling the results graphically for easy inspec- tion.
+*In recent years, surveys on vulnerability detection tools for Solidity-based smart contracts have shown that many of them display poor capabilities.
+One of the causes for such deficiencies is the absence of good-quality bench-marking datasets where bugs typically found in smart contracts are accurately labeled.
+To help tackle this issue, we propose VulLab, a framework incorporating state-of-the-art tools that efficiently insert vulnerabilities in collected contracts.
+In addition, it also facilitates the execution of several analysis tools against the generated dataset, compiling the results graphically for easy inspection.
 By improving automation, the proposed solution should become a powerful ally for smart contract developers and auditors, contributing to the security of programmable blockchain platforms.
-VulLab’s is open-source and is available anonymized at github-address.*
+VulLab’s is open-source and is available https://github.com/7e095ac7d0/vullab.*

 ## Table of contents
 - [VulLab](#vullab)